1848 Federal Election

 Date: From 1848-08-07 to 1849-11-11

-Although the 1848 election was the first held on the same day, November 7, throughout the nation, the states still elected House representatives on different days.
-In the Congressional returns, the Whigs lost their majority to the Democrats, although neither party controlled the majority of total House seats.
-The former Whig seats were largely lost to the Free Soil Party, which won nine.
+Although the 1848 election was the first held on the same day, November 7, throughout the nation, the states still elected members of the U.S. House of Representatives on different days.
+In the congressional returns for the Thirty-First Congress, the Whigs, who held the majority of the seats in the House during the Thirtieth Congress, lost eight seats and their majority to the Democrats, who gained three seats.
+Neither party gained a majority of total House seats.
+The former Whig seats were largely lost to the Free Soil Party, which picked nine seats in the House.
+The Democrats retained their majority in the Senate, though the Whigs and Free-Soilers chipped away at this majority.
+The Democrat majority declined from 63.3 percent in the Thirtieth Congress to 56.5 percent in the Thirty-First.